Design and Analysis of Switchback Experiments: Proofs and Discussions from Section

 \subsubsection{Proof of Lemma~\ref{lem:AdversaryStrategy}.}

 The proof of Lemma~\ref{lem:AdversaryStrategy} is through careful expansion of the risk function, the expected square loss.

 \proof{Proof of Lemma~\ref{lem:AdversaryStrategy}.} From Lemma~\ref{lem:square-terms} and Lemma~\ref{lem:cross-products}, all the terms are quadratic, and all the coefficients are non-negative.
-That is, after multiplying the constant $(T-m)^2$, for any $\bT \in [T], \bY \in \cY$ we can express in canonical form the following:
+After multiplying the constant $(T-m)^2$, we can expand, for any design of experiment $(\bT, \bQ)$ and any potential outcomes $\bY \in \cY$, the following terms: